How Environmental Regulation Has Helped Produce Better Linear Infrastructure Designs

 Written by Mary Powell and David Skuodas from the Mile High Flood District

-It’s interesting to observe the similarities between highways and floodways when it comes to infrastructure design.
-They’re both long and linear, crossing through many topographic features as they convey a flow of cars or water.
-Over time, the design approach to these long linear infrastructure projects has evolved, and much of the positive change can be credited to environmental regulation.
-Although science and technology have clearly evolved over time, helping improve designs, regulations have been a major driving force behind more inclusive decision making processes.
+Observing the similarities between highways and floodways when it comes to infrastructure design is both interesting and educational.
+How are they alike?
+They’re both long and linear and cross through many topographic features as they convey a flow of cars or water, for starters.
+Thanks to the advancement of science and technology the design approach to these long linear infrastructure projects has evolved.
+However, much of the positive change can also be credited to environmental regulations, which have been a major driving force behind more inclusive decision-making processes.
 Decision making processes identify which variables or disciplines will even be considered in determining what a successful project will be.

-It’s fascinating to note how the highway designs at these features are a visual representation of the influence of environmental regulations on highway engineering.
+A fascinating note: The highway designs at these features are a visual representation of the influence of environmental regulations on highway engineering.

 In the case of I-70, the driving regulations were associated with the National Environmental Policy Act (NEPA), which was enacted in 1970.
-NEPA requires that federal projects be evaluated for environmental impacts and also requires a public input process.
-The establishment of NEPA meant there would be no more designing of highways without considering other community values, such as the environment.
+NEPA requires that federal projects be evaluated for environmental impacts and requires a public input process.
+The establishment of NEPA meant there would be no more designing or infrastructure planning of highways without considering other community values, such as the environment.

-As you drive through the tunnel and the approaches on either side, it’s quite clear they were designed with one thing in mind – getting cars from point A to point B as quickly as possible.
-This was the goal of the project, but when other goals aren’t considered something can get lost, opportunities can be missed.
-In this instance the design looks like someone came up with a magic cross section and profile slope and off they went ramming a template through the existing topography (see image below).
+As you drive through the tunnel and the approaches on either side, it’s quite clear the site was designed with one thing in mind — getting cars from point A to point B as quickly as possible.
+This was the goal of the project, but when other goals aren’t considered, something can get lost, opportunities can be missed.
+In this instance the design looks like someone came up with a magic cross section and profile slope and off they went ramming a template through the existing topography.
+(See image below.)

-There are major cuts and fills everywhere, with the road slashing across the slope with very little regard to the land, and almost no consideration for anything except getting cars from A to B. The project design team was pretty much comprised of only engineers, and the result is quite visibly pre-NEPA – it paid very little regard to environmental values.
+As you can see, there are major cuts and fills everywhere with the road slashing across the slope with very little regard to the land, and almost no consideration for anything except getting cars from A to B. The project design team was mostly comprised of engineers, and the result is quite visibly pre-NEPA — as it paid very little regard to environmental values.
 Notice on this image how, from above, the road looks like an actual scar on the landscape, clearly working against the terrain instead of with it.

 Post-NEPA Highway Design

-Drive a bit further west and you arrive at Vail Pass.
-Vail Pass was designed after NEPA was implemented and the public was greatly involved with the project.
-Variables beyond just the engineering goals entered the decision making process.
-Much more thought went into how the road was laid across the land to minimize impacts, and more effort was put into restoring disturbed areas.
+Drive a bit further west and you arrive at Vail Pass, which was designed after NEPA was implemented and the public and local governments were greatly involved with the project.
+Variables beyond just the engineering goals entered the decision-making process, such as community health and the environment.
+Because of that, much more thought went into how the road was laid across the land to minimize impacts, and more effort was put into restoring disturbed areas.

 Notice how close mature trees are to the highway in the photo below.
 You can’t see it, but the east bound lanes are up on top of that wall on the left.

-Viaducts were constructed to span sensitive areas and allow for wildlife movement underneath them, like in the photo below.
+Viaducts were an important part of this detailed design and were constructed to span sensitive areas and allow for wildlife movement underneath them, like in the photo below.

-Another new design approach on Vail Pass was construction of a recreation trail, which was a new element influenced by public involvement.
+Another design approach on Vail Pass was the construction of a recreation trail, which was a new element influenced by public involvement.

-The project included multiple goals – not only getting cars from point A to point B, but also recreation and environment goals.
+The project included multiple goals — not only getting cars from point A to point B —but also the recreation and environment gains.

 Landscape architects, wildlife biologists, archaeologists (an important site was discovered and excavated prior to construction), and restoration ecologists were part of the multi-discipline design team.

-So many trees and shrubs were protected that there is very little scarring visible.
+As you can see above, thanks to NEPA, so many of the trees and shrubs were protected during this development that there is very little scarring visible.
 You can hardly tell where rock was blasted and removed.
-Although, one reason for that is a special stain was developed for areas of rock removal.
-The freshly exposed rocks were stained to match surrounding rock, which speaks to the importance of aesthetics to the project.
-In many areas the roadway was elevated on piers, meaning there was little or no disturbance to the ground, and many existing trees and shrubs were preserved directly under the new highway.
+This is because, in addition to considering the environmental effects, the natural appearance of the final project was considered.
+Thanks to the help of a special stain that was developed for areas of rock removal, the freshly exposed rocks were stained to match surrounding rock and help them blend in.
+This attention to detail speaks to the importance of aesthetics to the project.
+Additionally, in many areas the roadway was elevated on piers, meaning there was little or no disturbance to the ground, and many existing trees and shrubs were preserved directly under the new highway.

-While we were working on a project along Little Dry Creek at Westminster Station we were thinking back to an upstream project on the same creek from the 1990’s, and how much design had evolved since that time.
-Which reminded us of what the 1980’s vintage channel was like even farther upstream, and how much THAT differed from the 1990’s project.
+While working on a project along Little Dry Creek at Westminster Station, we thought back to an upstream project on the same creek from the 1990s and how much design had evolved since that time.
+This also reminded us of what the 1980s vintage channel was like even farther upstream, and how much THAT differed from the 1990s project.

 Bam!
 It occurred to us: